shivanshdave/2020-432/projects/project2/README.md

 # The Project 2 Proposal Google Form

-You will be filling out a project 2 proposal Google Form (due date is 2020-04-01 at the time specified on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md)) to provide basic information on your title, research questions and data source(s). **We will post the form by class time on 2020-03-19.**
+You will be filling out a project 2 proposal Google Form (due date is 2020-04-01 at the time specified on the [Course Calendar](https://github.com/THOMASELOVE/2020-432/blob/master/calendar.md)) to provide basic information on your title which must be meaningful and contain at most 100 characters), your research question and your data source(s). **We will post the form by class time on 2020-03-19.**

 On the basis of this submission, we will either approve or reject your Project 2 idea.
 Once we approve your idea, you’re all set.

 - If we cannot approve your proposal, we’ll tell you why, and you’ll then edit your response and re-submit.
 - The main reason why we don’t approve projects is that we don’t understand your description of your data set, or how your research question can be addressed using your data set - so focus on making those descriptions and questions as clear as possible.
 - If you commit in the Proposal Google Form to working with a partner, we will generally expect you to maintain that approach through the entire Project, barring extraordinary circumstances.
 If a change is required, email Dr. Love as soon as possible.
-- **Everyone** needs to submit the Google Form on time, including both members of a partnership.
-You and your partner should give identical answers to the questions where that is appropriate.
+- If you are working in a team of two, a question will ask you to identify your partner.
+If you are working with a partner, **exactly one of you** should complete this form.

 Below, you'll find subsections providing: